TopherM/TopherM/README.md

 Hi, I’m @TopherM  👋

 I'm an old IT fart...
-   interested in doing small, personal, software projects for the purpose of utility and education.
+   interested in doing small, personal, software projects for the purpose of personal utility and education.

 I’m currently learning C#, Python, Sketch